Pool Care Tips

 1. Green Algae: The Usual Suspect

-Green algae is what most people picture when they think of pool algae – that slimy, green film that can turn your pool water cloudy and uninviting almost overnight.
-It’s the most common type we see in San Diego pools.
+Green algae is what most people picture when they think of pool algae - that slimy, green film that can turn your pool water cloudy and uninviting almost overnight.
+It's the most common variety encountered in San Diego pools.
+While it spreads rapidly when chlorine levels drop, it's also the easiest type to treat with standard chlorine shock treatments.

 2. Yellow/Mustard Algae: The Sneaky Invader